Red hair: Origins

 Red hair is the rarest natural hair color in humans.
 The non-tanning skin associated with red hair may have been advantageous in far-northern climates where sunlight is scarce.
 Studies by Bodmer and Cavalli-Sforza (1976) hypothesized that lighter skin pigmentation prevents rickets in colder climates by encouraging higher levels of vitamin D production and also allows the individual to retain heat better than someone with darker skin.
 In 2000, Harding et al. concluded that red hair is not the result of positive selection but of a lack of negative selection.
 In Africa, for example, red hair is selected against because high levels of sun harm pale skin.
 However, in Northern Europe this does not happen, so redheads can become more common through genetic drift.

 Estimates on the original occurrence of the currently active gene for red hair vary from 20,000 to 100,000 years ago.

-A DNA study has concluded that some Neanderthals also had red hair, although the mutation responsible for this differs from that which causes red hair in modern humans.
+A DNA study of Neanderthal genomes determined that the MC1R gene resulting in red hair in modern humans was not present in Neanderthal, and "if variants contributing to red hair were present in Neanderthals, they were probably not at high frequency."